 The Emergency Food & Shelter Program (EFSP) awards funds made available through the Department of Homeland Security under the Emergency Food and Shelter National Board Program.
+United Way administers the local volunteer board that disburses these funds.

 Selection & Criteria